-Audit Committee Role and Practices
+Audit Committee Role & Responsibilities

 The primary purpose of a company’s audit committee is to provide oversight of the financial reporting process, the audit process, the company’s system of internal controls and compliance with laws and regulations.

 The audit committee can expect to review significant accounting and reporting issues and recent professional and regulatory pronouncements to understand the potential impact on financial statements.
 An understanding of how management develops internal interim financial information is necessary to assess whether reports are complete and accurate.